Accord-Project/bsdd/README1.md

 -   Cut out fractional seconds from date-times, and add datatype `xsd:dateTime`
     -   This pertains to `activationDateUtc deActivationDateUtc lastUpdatedUtc revisionDateUtc versionDateUtc`
     -   `lastUpdatedUtc` has overly-specific timestamps to the precision of 10e-7 seconds, eg `2022-12-21T08:24:16.8080608`.
-        We cut out the fractional seconds because the GraphQL scalar type `DateTime` as currently implemented in the Ontotext Platform doesn\'t support such precision (nor do we see any business need for it in bSDD),
+        We cut out the fractional seconds because the GraphQL scalar type `DateTime` as currently implemented in the Ontotext Platform doesn't support such precision (nor do we see any business need for it in bSDD),
     -   However, XSD allows any number of digits in the [decimal part of seconds](https://www.w3.org/TR/xmlschema11-2/#nt-seFrag), so we have posted an enhancement request [(PLATFORM-4728)](https://ontotext.atlassian.net/browse/PLATFORM-4728) to allow this.
 -   Convert strings to URIs, and shorten props as appropriate
     -   This pertains to all props called `*Uri`, and the following are shortened: